Five Best Shepherd Dog Breeds for Protection

 Belgian Shepherds live about 13 or 14 years, which is longer than most other large breeds.
 They are as intelligent as most shepherd breeds and also very active; a Belgian Shepherd needs plenty of walks and mental stimulation to keep from becoming bored and even destructive.
 Provide him with a job, however, and this is one of the best shepherd breeds out there!

-Intelligence in dogs is a highly debateable issue but if you are interested in reading more on this subject, the author of this book lists the most intelligent dog breeds based on surveys of trainers, breeders, and veterinarians.
+Intelligence in dogs is a highly debateable issue but if you are interested in reading more on this subject, I found this book was pretty thorough.
+The author of this book lists the most intelligent dog breeds based on surveys of trainers, breeders, and veterinarians.
 The shepherd breeds, like the Rottweiler, rank highest.

 This breed is known for a lot of things, but was originally a shepherd.